 Meditation is not exercise.
 Rather, it’s a practice purely focused on the mind, intended to build the skill of paying attention to the present nonjudgmentally.

-Is it better to do yoga or meditation first?
+Is it better to do yoga or meditate first?

 If you’re doing both yoga and meditation in back-to-back sessions, most people recommend yoga first as a way to prepare the body for meditation.